 Finally, shifting weather patterns might also lead to changing trajectories, possibly exposing new places to these violent storms.

-To summarize, the share of high-category hurricanes, with higher wind speeds and more rainfall is set to increase.
+To summarise, the share of high-category hurricanes, with higher wind speeds and more rainfall is set to increase.